Dixie Alley

 "Dixie Alley" is a colloquial term sometimes used for areas of the southern United States which are particularly vulnerable to strong to violent tornadoes.
-Some argue this is distinct from the better known "Tornado Alley" and that it has a high frequency of strong, long-track tornadoes that move at higher speeds.
-The term was coined by National Severe Storms Forecast Center (NSSFC) Director Allen Pearson after witnessing a tornado outbreak which included more than 9 long-track, violent tornadoes that killed 121 on February 21–22, 1971.
-The specific characteristics of the Southeast led to VORTEX-SE, a field project studying tornadogenesis, diagnosis and forecasting, in addition to social science implications, and examines both supercellular tornadoes and those resulting from quasi-linear convective system (QLCS) thunderstorm structures.
-This was followed a few years later by another major field project, PERiLS, focusing on QLCS tornadoes.
+Some argue this is distinct from the better known Tornado Alley and that it has a high frequency of strong, long-track tornadoes that move at higher speeds.
+The term was coined by National Severe Storms Forecast Center (NSSFC) Director Allen Pearson after witnessing a tornado outbreak which included more than nine long-track, violent tornadoes that killed 121 on February 21–22, 1971.

 Geography

 The Dixie Alley region indicated by red shaded area.

 Dixie Alley includes much of the area of the lower Mississippi Valley.
 It stretches from eastern Texas and Arkansas across Louisiana, Mississippi, Tennessee, Alabama, Georgia, and mid to western Kentucky to upstate South Carolina and western North Carolina; the area reaches as far north as southeast Missouri.
 Another source places all of Arkansas within Dixie Alley.

+Tornado risk

 Although tornadoes are less frequent in these states than they are in the southern Plains, the southeastern states have had more tornado-related deaths than any of the Plains states (excluding Texas).
-This is partly due to the fact that there are relatively high numbers of strong/violent long tracked tornadoes and higher population density of this region, as well as the Southern United States having the highest percentage of manufactured homes in the US, where 63% of the overall tornado-related fatalities occur.
-According to the National Climatic Data Center (NCDC), for the period January 1, 1950 - October 31, 2006, Alabama and Kansas received the largest number of F5 tornadoes.
-Complicating matters is that tornadoes are rarely visible in this area, as they are more likely to be rain-wrapped, embedded in shafts of heavy rain, and that the hilly topography and heavily forested landscape makes them difficult to see.
+This is partly due to the relatively high numbers of strong (F2/EF2 or F3/EF3) to violent (F4/EF4 or F5/EF5) long tracked tornadoes.
+Between 1950 and 2006, Alabama was tied with Kansas for the largest number of F5 tornadoes.
+Aside from intensity, tornadoes in this region are often difficult to see, as they are more likely to be rain-wrapped, embedded in shafts of heavy rain, and are often obscured from view by the hilly topography and heavily forested landscape.
+Because significant tornadoes in Dixie Alley tend to occur earlier in the year than in other regions, when there are fewer daylight hours, they are more likely to occur at night.
+Faster wind currents during these cooler months also result in faster-moving tornadoes.
+Both of these factors leave people more likely to be caught off-guard.
+Higher tornadic fatality rates are also partly due to the higher population density of this region.
+The Southern United States also has the highest percentage of manufactured homes in the US.
+The risk of death in such homes from tornadoes is 15-20 times higher than in permanent homes because they are more easily destroyed.
+Permanent homes in the Southeast also tend to have weaker frames than in other tornado-forming regions.